 In the Okanagan area and in Kelowna, spring time ushers in long-awaited warm temperatures, which is perfect for enjoying the outdoors in our area.
-Below is a checklist to help you get started with putting your yard in shape for the season ahead.
+Below is a checklist to help you get started with putting your yard in good shape for the seasons ahead.

 - Inspect your trees and shrubs.

 Start your spring spruce up with a thorough inspection of your yard.
-It is a good time to look for any branches that might be broken or damaged and prune them or have them removed by a professional.
+It’s a good time to look for any branches that might be broken or damaged and prune them or have them removed by a professional.

 - Fertilize your lawn.

 The decision about whether or not to fertilize your lawn should be based on the nutrition requirements needed by your soil conditions.
-Below are a few tips on fertilizing your lawn:
+Below are some simple tips on fertilizing your lawn:

 - Determine your soil nutrient needs through testing.
 If your soil does need nutrients, make sure you choose a fertilizer that matches those needs.